This post may contain affiliate links. Please see my disclosure policy for details.

 It’s also the only place on the globe where you can spot the endangered Sangai deer who make a home here on the biomasses of the lake, called phumdis.

-Spotting some of these majestic creatures is easily one of the highlights visiting Manipur.
+Spotting some of these majestic creatures is easily one of the highlights of visiting Manipur.
 It’s their state animal and their pride and joy.

 I didn’t initially plan to make a visit here on my travels.
 In fact, I didn’t even know it existed before I landed at Imphal airport and saw some Sangai statues in arrivals.